torqlang/torqlang.github.io/index.md

 end
 ~~~

+How can Torqlang support this natural programming style?
+Implicit synchronization is how.
+All previously mentioned languages and frameworks use explicit synchronization organized around constructs such as mailboxes, channels, monads, continuation functions, and callbacks.
+In Torqlang, actors and procedures share data without synchronization because data variables are based on declarative dataflow.

+The declarative dataflow model ([Van-Roy, P., & Haridi, S., 2004](#van-roy-p-haridi-s-2004)) is a lesser known programming model but highly appealing because of its naturally sequential style.
+Borrowed from logic programming, declarative dataflow computes over a single-assignment variable called the dataflow variable.
+This variable is initially unbound, but once bound, it is immutable.
+Threads that produce information bind dataflow variables, and threads that consume information suspend until dataflow variables are bound.
+This semantic rule describes a producer-consumer interaction that implicitly synchronizes access to shared memory.
+Unfortunately, adopting declarative dataflow is highly disruptive because it requires runtime architectures to redefine for all processes the semantics of a memory variable.

+Torqlang differentiates itself from mainstream languages and declarative dataflow by fusing a message-passing protocol with a hidden implementation of declarative dataflow.
+Concurrently executing actors only communicate by sending immutable messages.
+Requests and responses are correlated with private dataflow variables, bound indirectly by a controller.
+Actors that send requests may suspend, waiting for a dataflow variable bound by a response.
+Actors that receive messages may resume when a message received binds a waiting dataflow variable.
+This request-response interaction provides synchronization without sharing variables while giving us a *naturally sequential programming style*.
+Additionally, we can write a system of actors using a mix of frameworks.
+All variables, dataflow or otherwise, are hidden.
+We named this new patent-pending model *Actorflow*.

 # References

 Crichton, W., Gray, G., & Krishnamurthi, S. (2023).
 A Grounded Conceptual Model for Ownership Types in Rust. arXiv preprint arXiv:2309.04134.